Resources & Policies

-The Office of International Services (OIS) is a resource center for international students and scholars, and provides guidance and information on the following:
+The Office of International Services (OIS) is a vital resource for international students and scholars, providing guidance and information on the following:

-• F-1 Student Visas: visa application process, requirements for maintaining international student status, and travel and reentry requirements.
+• F-1 Student Visas: visa application processes, requirements for maintaining international student status, and travel and reentry requirements.

 • J-1 Scholar Visas: information for scholars and sponsoring departments on the process of bringing a J-1 exchange visitor to USC.

-• F-1 and J-1 Employment: information for F-1 and J-1 students to obtain the appropriate work authorization, including Optional Practical Training and Curricular Practical Training.
+• F-1 and J-1 Employment: information on how to obtain the appropriate work authorization, including Optional Practical Training and Curricular Practical Training.

-Faculty/Staff Visa Services (FSVS) provides the specialized services required to facilitate the hiring of international faculty and staff, and a centralized resource for information regarding immigration and the hiring process.
+Faculty/Staff Visa Services provides services to facilitate the hiring of international faculty and staff, and is a centralized resource for information regarding immigration and the hiring process.

 All engagements of individuals to perform work outside of the United States — including as independent contractors — must go through the Office of the Vice President for Global and Online Initiatives for review and approval.
 Guidelines for initiating review can be found here: International Independent Contractors.

-The Student Travel Abroad — Destination Restrictions and Crisis Management Policy outlines the responsibilities of students, faculty and staff engaged in the process of organizing and managing student travel abroad.
+The Student Travel Abroad — Destination Restrictions and Crisis Management Policy outlines the responsibilities of students, faculty and staff engaged in organizing and managing student travel abroad.
 USC tracks all student travel, except personal.
-Undergraduate and graduate students traveling outside the United States to perform any activity organized, sponsored, or related to USC in any way, must comply with USC’s policies and guidelines for sharing information and obtaining insurance and International SOS coverage prior to traveling.
+Undergraduate and graduate students traveling outside the United States to perform any activity organized, sponsored or related to USC in any way must comply with USC’s policies and guidelines for sharing information and obtaining insurance and International SOS coverage prior to traveling.

-For programs run by partner institutions, or USC-organized programs that do not include on-site participation by USC employees (i.e. internships), it is expected that a campus-based Response Team will be convened to coordinate the University’s response to an emergency abroad.
-Even in instances when USC staff/faculty are located on-site, the severity of a crisis involving one or more USC programs abroad may necessitate the formation of a campus-based Response Team.
+In the event of a crisis abroad affecting programs run by partner institutions or USC-organized initiatives that do not include on-site participation by USC employees (i.e. internships), a campus-based response team will be convened to coordinate the university’s response to the emergency.
+Even in instances when USC staff/faculty are located on site, the severity of a crisis involving one or more USC programs abroad may necessitate the formation of a response team.

-The Campus Based Response to Overseas Crises can be found here.
+Review the Campus Based Response to Overseas Crises.

-The USC Immigrant Legal Assistance Center (ILAC) provides free, confidential consultations, legal assistance, and referrals to the following members of the USC Trojan Family, students, staff members, contract employees, faculty and family members, who may be at risk of deportation, who may be eligible to apply for immigration status, or who have questions about their legal status and legal rights under the immigration laws:
+The USC Immigrant Legal Assistance Center provides free, confidential consultations, legal assistance and referrals to the following members of the USC Trojan Family, students, staff members, contract employees, faculty and family members who may be at risk of deportation, who may be eligible to apply for immigration status, or who have questions about their legal status and legal rights under the immigration laws:

-• Individuals seeking to renew DACA (Deferred Action for Childhood Arrivals)
+• Individuals seeking to renew Deferred Action for Childhood Arrivals (DACA)

 • Undocumented individuals